DeeDeeG/noto-color-emoji-font/README.md

 make package -j 4
 #
 # "make package" will run without devscripts installed, and it will
-# make the Linux and MacOS packages, but it won't build the .deb package.
+# make the Linux, MacOS and Windows packages, but it won't build the
+# .deb package.
 #
 # It's good to run "make package" before running a simple "make," if
 # you want the packages, or else you will find your computer